garykac/shinjuku/README.md

 * Draw 5 cards into your hand
 * Place 2 customers on the board (see "Placing Customers" below)
 * Place one of your stores (any kind) onto *any* empty station.
-    * This is the only time you don't need to play a card to place a station.

 ### Gameplay